mlz-ictrl/nicos/doc/source/install.rst

   - python-xmpp (optional, for Jabber notifications)
   - pyserial (optional, for TACO-less serial line communication)

-* For the status monitor: one of
+* For the status monitor: one of PyQt4, PyGTK, PyFLTK or Tkinter

-  - PyQt4
-  - PyGTK
-  - PyFLTK
-  - Tkinter

 * For the client-server GUI: